Period (periodic table)

-A period in the periodic table is a row of chemical elements.
+A period on the periodic table is a row of chemical elements.
 All elements in a row have the same number of electron shells.
 Each next element in a period has one more proton and is less metallic than its predecessor.
 Arranged this way, elements in the same group (column) have similar chemical and physical properties, reflecting the periodic law.
 For example, the halogens lie in the second-to-last group (group 17) and share similar properties, such as high reactivity and the tendency to gain one electron to arrive at a noble-gas electronic configuration.
 As of 2022, a total of 118 elements have been discovered and confirmed.

 Modern quantum mechanics explains these periodic trends in properties in terms of electron shells.
 As atomic number increases, shells fill with electrons in approximately the order shown in the ordering rule diagram.
 The filling of each shell corresponds to a row in the table.

-In the s-block and p-block of the periodic table, elements within the same period generally do not exhibit trends and similarities in properties (vertical trends down groups are more significant).
+In the f-block and p-block of the periodic table, elements within the same period generally do not exhibit trends and similarities in properties (vertical trends down groups are more significant).
 However, in the d-block, trends across periods become significant, and in the f-block elements show a high degree of similarity across periods.